 Trying to stay healthy as a new mom is tough.

-Eating, drinking and taking care of myself was second in my mind to holding and taking care of our boy.
+Eating, drinking, and taking care of myself were second in my mind to holding and taking care of our boy.

 But it was still rough adjusting to life as a new mom.

 Trust me when I say, taking care of yourself will help you to enjoy your time spent with your baby SO much more.

 Here are some things I wish I had known about life after having a baby, and some tips I have learned along the way.

 (This page contains affiliate links, if you want to read more about that check out our disclaimer page)